SylanTroh/GMMenu/README.md

 4. Import the GMMenu Prefab.
 Importing Example Scene is not neccessary if you already have a scene in your project.
 ![Permissions](https://github.com/SylanTroh/GMMenu/blob/main/Installation/install1.png)
 6. In your Assets folder, navigate to Samples > GMMenu > 1.1.X > GMMenu Prefab.
 Drag and drop the GMMenu into your scene.
 7. (Optional) Locate the GMMenu in your hierarchy, expand it and select the PlayerPermissions gameobject.
-You can uncheck "Everyone Is GM" and set specific permissions by entering VRChat usernames into the GMList and FacilitatorList.
+You can uncheck "Everyone Is GM" and set specific permissions by entering VRChat display names into the GMList and FacilitatorList.
 These names must be case-sensitive.
 ![Permissions](https://github.com/SylanTroh/GMMenu/blob/main/Installation/install3.png)

 ## Known Issues